-Federal and State Laws prohibit an employer from retaliating against an employee who reports, or threatens to report, an employer’s unlawful activity or misconduct to appropriate authorities.
+Federal and state laws prohibit an employer from retaliating against an employee who reports, or threatens to report, an employer’s unlawful activity or misconduct to appropriate authorities.
 It is also unlawful for an employer to retaliate for refusing to engage in illegal or unethical behavior.
-It is unlawful for an employer to retaliate against an employee who makes safety complaints, or protests unlawful discrimination at the work place, or files a charge of unlawful discrimination.
-Contact the Christopher J. Trainor & Associates at 1-(800)-961-8477 if you have been unlawfully retaliated against at your job.
+It is unlawful for an employer to retaliate against an employee who makes safety complaints, or protests unlawful discrimination at the workplace, or files a charge of unlawful discrimination.
+Contact Law Offices of Christopher Trainor & Associates at 248-886-8650 if you have been unlawfully retaliated against at your job.

 Your job may have been adversely, unlawfully or unfairly affected in the following manner: